PhenixCollaboration/web/_results/conferences.md

 * PHENIX presentations committed to Zenodo (as a link to the relevant Zenodo query page)
 * The official list of PHENIX authors approved for this specific conference (optional)

+If a presentation link does not produce a result this is an indication that the upload of the materials is pending.
+Thank you for your patience!

 {{ site.hr }}

 {% for year in page.years %}